robertvoinescu/PosDef/README.md

 ## POSDEF
-This script makes a matrix positive definite
+This script makes a matrix positive definite.
 To run you will need to install all requirements in requirements.txt:

 pip install -r requirements.txt